Choosing the International Baccalaureate – Certainty in Uncertain Times

 Why the IB now?

 We are constantly being told we are living in unprecedented times and for this generation of students that is certainly true.
 They have been forced to flip suddenly to online learning, had their exams cancelled, seen their grades calculated in new and mysterious ways and arrived on their new university campuses to be told to go back home.
 On top of all this, UK university fees have doubled because of Brexit plus dire warnings of a global recession and shrinking employment opportunities.
-Bad news indeed but I believe the IB Diploma Programme provides a successful pathway through these unprecedented times.
+Bad news indeed but I believe choosing the International Baccalaureate programme provides a successful pathway through these unprecedented times.
 Students in the IB are building the capabilities and resilience to succeed in an unknown future and, in fact, to make a significant positive contribution to that future.

 What are the skills of the future that students need?

 Being well-prepared for an uncertain future is not a new concept; in fact, the only certainty about the future is that it is uncertain.
 As British author and educational advisor Sir Ken Robinson succinctly states in his TED Talk on schools and creativity “It’s education that’s meant to take us into this future that we can’t grasp.”
 There is a growing movement to promote the skills that young people will need in order to adapt to a rapidly changing world.
-If you google “21st century skills” you will see a long list of attributes that future employers will be looking for.
+If you google “21st-century skills” you will see a long list of attributes that future employers will be looking for.
 The World Economic Forum (WEF) outlines the 10 skills needed to thrive in the Fourth Industrial Revolution – all of these are beyond the traditional curriculum taught in schools.

 Beyond the academic breadth and depth of the IB, students are being prepared in a unique way to face future challenges.
-When I lead workshops for IB teachers from all over the world we always start by considering the USP of IB students: the 21st century skills that the programme develops in its learners.
+When I lead workshops for IB teachers from all over the world, we always start by considering the USP of IB students: the 21st-century skills that the programme develops in its learners.
 The teachers are asked to select the most important lines from the International Baccalaureate Organisation’s Mission Statement.
-The responses always include reference to the importance of international-mindedness and intercultural understanding and respect; this openness to other perspectives is an essential part of 21st century skills in an ever-changing economic and cultural environment.
+The responses always include reference to the importance of international-mindedness and intercultural understanding and respect; this openness to other perspectives is an essential part of 21st-century skills in an ever-changing economic and cultural environment.